Consider the responses of three people laying bricks. When asked, “What are you doing?”

 Helping people advance from ‘what’ to ‘why’ brings a greater sense of meaning and passion to their work – and their lives.
 Larry Sternberg, Kimberly Shirk and I recently discussed this idea as we shared several stories from Lyft (shared from a recent HBR article), Cancer Treatment Centers of America and The Ritz-Carlton Hotel Company that are great examples of emphasizing the why.
-You can listen to the podcast of that discussion here.

 If you’re a manager, are you emphasizing the why?